 - Preparing rooms and instruments for patient examination

 - Performing testing (e.g. blood collection and specimen collection)

 - Performing wound dressing and care

-How do you become a medical assistant?
+How many years of college do you need to become a medical assistant?

 The typical medical assistant does not need to attend college to enter the field.
 Most medical assistants enter the field after earning earning a certificate or going through some other post-secondary education. through a degree or certificate program.
 It is possible, however, to become a medical assistant with just a high-school diploma or GED.